 • Transportation from the Blue Lagoon to Keflavik International Airport on the last day (arrive at 2 p.m.)

-This retreat is right for you if:
+This retreat is rated Level II.
+This means it’s suitable for you if:

 - You’re comfortable running seven days in a row.
 Our shortest run is 30 minutes, but most are between 3 to 4 hours (including hiking sections, water breaks and photo ops).